norbajunior/slugy/README.md

 A Phoenix library to generate slug for your schema fields

 Let's suppose we have a `Post` schema and we want to generate a slug from `title` field and save it to the `slug` field.
-To achieve that we need to call `slugify/2` following the changeset pipeline passing the desireable field. `slugify/2` generates the slug and put it to the changeset.
+To achieve that we need to call `slugify/2` following the changeset pipeline passing the desired field. `slugify/2` generates the slug and put it to the changeset.

 ```elixir
 defmodule Post do